 Which Guitar To Buy?

 There are a lot of options out there and unfortunately there are a lot of cheap guitars that are poorly made, sound bad, are hard to play and are not really fit for purpose.
 However there are great options too!
-Below are our current suggestions.
+Below are our current suggestions ranging from cheapest to most expensive.
+As you go up the price scale below you generally get a better sounding instrument and one that is slightly easier to play.

 Acoustic Guitars